isabella232/journeys.en/help/using/about/aboutprocess.md

     You need to validate and activate the journey.
 This step is performed by a **business user**.

-    For more on this, see [Testing the journey](../building-journeys/journeytesting.md) and [Publishing the journey](../building-journeys/journeypublication.md).
+    For more on this, see [](../building-journeys/journeypublication.md).

     ![](../assets/journeyuc2_32bis.png)